706-419-3883

 Sometimes having too many things to do triggers apprehension and worry.
 What to do if this is the case?
 Check your motives.
 Psychologists have identified three basic core beliefs or motivations that produce anger, anxiety, or depression.

-Conformity core beliefs lead us to try to please others to the extent that we don’t take enough time to protect our health – physical, mental, and spiritual.
+Conformity lead us to try to please others to the extent that we don’t take enough time to protect our health – physical, mental, and spiritual.
 This conflict easily creates anxiety.

 We do want to do our work as carefully and thoroughly as possible, but we fatigue ourselves too often by thinking the niceties of life are essential.
 We let our work define us, and drain our strength, when, really, our character and priorities should define our work and promote health.